RobustIntelligence/datadog-integrations-extras/robust_intelligence_ai_firewall/README.md

    datadog-agent integration install -t datadog-robust-intelligence-ai-firewall==1.0.0
    ```

 2. Configure your integration similar to core [integrations][3].
-Refer the Configuration section below for steps specific to this integration.
+Refer to the Configuration section below for steps specific to this integration.

 ### Configuration